 Pelvic floor myalgia (non-relaxing pelvic floor dysfunction) is a common cause of CPP and is characterized by pelvic pain worsened by prolonged sitting or standing, or physical activity including sexual intercourse.
 Pain is minimal in the morning and worsens as the day progresses and is often associated with defecatory dysfunction or urinary urgency.
 One prospective magnetic resonance imaging (MRI) study identified levator ani injury in 77% of patients with pelvic pain after negative laparoscopy compared to 4% of pain free controls.
-Careful digital palpation may show exquisite tenderness of levator ani, obturator internus and or pyriformis muscles.
+Careful single digit palpation may show exquisite tenderness of levator ani, obturator internus and or pyriformis muscles; the level of pain elicited from palpation should be documented using patient reported pain scale.
 Anorectal manometry with balloon expulsion may help confirm defecatory disorders and urodynamic testing may be appropriate in evaluating urinary symptoms.
 Early referral for physical therapy is important with 60-80% of patients reporting marked or complete relief.

 Adenomyosis is common in women of reproductive age group and is often indistinguishable from endometriosis with features including cyclic pelvic pain, severe dysmenorrhea, and deep dyspareunia.
 Unlike endometriosis, heavy menstrual bleeding may be a prominent symptom.
 Pelvic examination may demonstrate a globally enlarged and tender uterus and 2D ultrasonography may show characteristic features including heterogenous myometrial echo texture, myometrial cysts, indistinct endometrial-myometrial border and presence of diffuse myometrial vascularity.
 Both 3D ultrasonography and MRI imaging can be diagnostic if the initial results are inconclusive.
 Effective treatment options include oral contraceptive pills, levonorgestrel intrauterine systems and uterine artery embolization.